414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 This post probably won't help you speed up other tree-sitter grammars.

+---

+A huge thank-you to everyone who contributes to tree-sitter-haskell, especially the current maintainer, Torsten Schmits.
+Haskell has a lot of syntax, and tree-sitter-haskell is a hugely impressive project.

 ## How it started

 At some point in 2021 I switched to the [helix](https://github.com/helix-editor/helix/)